 Responsible Systems - The systems are defined as the mechanical, hydraulic, transportation and electrical systems present in the building.
 Lighting, security, and fire systems are also included.
 Products that make up active systems such as pipes, cables, ducts etc are included.
 Passive systems such as a façade shading device are not included in this credit.

 Responsible Finishes - Internal finishes include flooring, plasterboard, paints, ceilings, partitions, doors, internal windows or similar.
-Joinery used as part of a wall finish may be counted, e.g., wall panelling or fixed shelving/cupboards that make up a partition.
+Joinery used as part of a wall finish may be counted, e.g., wood paneling walls or fixed shelving/cupboards that make up a partition.
 Sealants and adhesives used for finishes are also included.
 Loose furniture is not included.

 Supawood panelling systems generally fall under Responsible Finishes.
 If our aluminium products are used as part of a façade, they will then fall under Responsible Envelope.